The Hills Shire

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by place of work

-PLEASE NOTE: The data presented on this page is based on the previous boundary and has not been adjusted to align with the new LGA boundary that came into effect on 12th May 2016.
-Work to align the data to the new boundary is currently underway.
+PLEASE NOTE: The data prior to the 2016-17 financial year is based on the previous boundary, data from 2016-17 and onwards is based on the new LGA boundary that came into effect on 12th May 2016.

 |Local workers individual income|